zeroknowledgediscovery/zebra_sisa_models/README.md

 # zebra_adrd
-ZeBRA Model for ADRD Screening
+ZeBRA Model for SISA Screening

 You can run ZeBRA using API call